Thanks for visiting. My name is Sean Cook, and I am a Career Coach, Writer, and Educator.

 Over the years, my coaching interests have changed.
 I still serve educators at all levels, and have an affinity for working with early-to-mid-career professionals in Student Affairs.
 But I have been lucky to work with mid-to-upper-level educators, information technology professionals, sales and business development professionals, non-profit executives, community development professionals, artists, musicians, and film producers/directors.

-I recently returned to academia part-time, as an Academic Advisor for pre-business students in the Franklin College of Arts and Sciences at the University of Georgiaa.
-On my days off, I continue to work with clients, and am looking forward to re-vitalizing the Higher Ed Career Coach blog and podcast, and to develop some short courses and workshops for my clients, as well as persons interested in coaching for educators or becoming a coach that serves educators.
+As I plan my next steps, I continue to work with clients, and am looking forward to re-vitalizing the Higher Ed Career Coach blog and podcast, and to develop some short courses and workshops for my clients, as well as persons interested in coaching for educators or becoming a coach that serves educators.

 For more information on my coaching services and programs, visit my coaching page.